Install required packages

 ================================================================================

-2. Translate 'Goodbye' to French → The most common and direct translation of "Goodbye" in French is:
+2. Translate 'Goodbye' to French → The most common and standard way to say "Goodbye" in French is:

 **Au revoir**